A Profile of the Semi-Metal Boron

 The element's ability to dissolve and remove metal oxide film also makes it ideal for welding fluxes.
-Boron trichloride removes nitrides, carbides,and oxide from molten metal.
-And, as a result, this is used in the making of aluminum, magnesium, zinc and copper alloys.
+Boron trichloride removes nitrides, carbides, and oxide from molten metal.
+As a result, boron trichloride is used in making aluminum, magnesium, zinc and copper alloys.

 In powder metallurgy, the presence of metal borides increases conductivity and mechanical strength.
 In ferrous products, their existence increases corrosion resistance and hardness, while in titanium alloys used in jet frames and turbine parts borides increase mechanical strength.

-Boron's proclivity towards neutron absorbing allows it to be used in nuclear control rods, radiation shields, and neutron detectors.
+Boron's proclivity toward neutron absorbing allows it to be used in nuclear control rods, radiation shields, and neutron detectors.

-Finally, boron carbide, the third-hardest known substance, is used in the manufacture of various armors, bulletproof vests as well as abrasives and wear parts.
+Finally, boron carbide, the third-hardest known substance, is used in the manufacture of various armors and bulletproof vests as well as abrasives and wear parts.